Everest Three Passes Trek - 19 Days

 • Trekking map and commemorative trip certificate

-• All necessary permits including, Sagarmatha National Park permit fees, Tims Fee – Trekkers’ Information Management System (Bring 2 passport photos)
+• All necessary permits, including the Sagarmatha National Park permit fees and the Tims Fee for the Trekkers’ Information Management System, must be obtained (bring 2 passport photos).

 • Well-equipped first aid kit